Flightsim.to

 Description

-Twotter Revived v2024.3.68 (beta) - 1st Milestone release
+Twotter Revived v2024.3.130 (beta)

-• Please flag any issues you notice.
+This is a test version, please flag any issues you notice.

 If you run into issues or have questions, contact me here or on Discord: aurel#3010 (if you're active on Discord, we most likely share a few flightsim servers).
 If you know about the aircraft IRL or aircraft development in MSFS, I'm especially grateful for your input and suggestions.